fernwoodcafe/fernwoodcafe.github.io/apps/fernwood-costing/ROADMAP.md

 Schedule staff and find out how much staff cost per day, week, month, and quarter.

-# Multi-User
+# Usability

-Let multiple staff members enter data at the same time.
+- Let multiple staff members enter data at the same time.
+- Load the app in fewer than five seconds.

+# Backups

+Maintain rolling backups of data.

+# Integrations

+Integrate with Quickbooks online to help with data entry & reporting.